SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 </html>
 ```

-We save the file and open it.Запазваме файла и го отваряме.
+We save the file and open it in the internet browser.

 ![](assets/chapter-3-1-images/14.Converter-03.png)

-Вече сме изградили структурата на документа, но той може да бъде визуално подобрен след като добавим допълнителни **стилове**. За целта добавяме следният код в **`<style>`** секцията на нашия **HTML** документ:
+At this point we already have the document skeleton, but it can be visually enhanced through the addition of **styling**.
+To do this we add the folowing code in the **`<style>`** section for our **HTML** document:

 ```css
 body {